Ismaelx1/Book-Library/README.md

 # Book-Library
-a simple library built with vanilla JS, Odin Project!
+A simple book library built with vanilla JS, Odin Project! <br>
+See it <a href="https://ismaelx1.github.io/Book-Library/">Live</a>